A lot of work is put into preparing the ground for this event to take place. Here are the faces that help make it all happen.

 John has graduated from Informatics Department of University of Athens.
 He also holds a Master of Science in Telecommunications from the Electronics Systems Engineering department of Essex University and a Master of Arts in Management Studies from Essex University.
 Ioannis is a software architect and has been a Java developer since JDK 1.0 was released.
 One of the many applications he has written for the industry, developed in NetBeans RCP, was awarded the 2012 Duke’s Choice Community Choice Award.
-He is also member of the NetBeans Dream Team.
-You may read his blog about Java and about NetBeans RCP.
+He was also member of the NetBeans Dream Team.
 Among other things, he is responsible for the excursions at the hottest Java conference on earth, JCrete® and he is also organising JCrete4Kids.

 Melissa MCKAY / Μελίσσα Μακκέυ (@melissajmckay)